Ali Nejad

-Oliver "Ali" / "Chachi" Nejad (born 25 February 1978) is an Iranian-American television personality, who has hosted several shows including Road Trip on ESPNU, and has been a fill-in host for UNite, also on ESPNU.
+Oliver "Ali" Nejad (born 25 February 1978) is an Iranian-American television personality, who has hosted several shows including Road Trip on ESPNU, and has been a fill-in host for UNite, also on ESPNU.
 In May 2014, Nejad began working at HLN and hosted the network's program The Daily Share.
 He also executive produced and hosted his own award-nominated show, The Social Life.

 Though he has worked on-air since age 17 on a variety of projects, he is also known for his work as a poker commentator.
 Nejad was the off-screen announcer on NBC's Poker After Dark and the color commentator on NBC's National Heads-Up Poker Championship.
 He has also been a correspondent for ESPN's World Series of Poker coverage, a commentator for ESPN's Pro-Am Poker Equalizer series, co-commentator with Chad Brown on the Ultimate Poker Challenge series and with Daniel Negreanu on the PCA 2009 series.
 In 2014, he hosted Alpha 8 for WPT.

 Nejad has made three appearances as a player on commentators' week on Poker After Dark.
 In his first appearance, he finished sixth after Gabe Kaplan flopped a set of 10s to his set of 4s.
 In the second, he finished second to Mark Gregorich and in the third appearance he finished fifth, again being knocked out by Kaplan.
 He is a former "friend of Full Tilt Poker" and former co-host of the Poker Road Radio podcast on pokerroad.com.